rvs_exp

 Cumulative distribution function (cdf) of the single real variable exponential distribution:

-For a complex variable (x + y i) with independent real x and imaginary y parts, the joint cumulative distribution function is the product of corresponding marginal cdf of real and imaginary cdf (for more details, see "Probability and Random Processes with Applications to Signal Processing and Communications", 2nd ed., Scott L. Miller and Donald Childers, 2012, p.197):
+For a complex variable with independent real and imaginary parts, the joint cumulative distribution function is the product of corresponding real and imaginary marginal cdfs:2

 Elemental function